yashima/adventofcode/README.md

   stress on the northside without changing the underlying datastructure.
 But that was not enough for part 2.
 First I tried transposing the matrix and recycling the tilt operation that way, I ended up extracting and writing directed rows and columns instead and then I copied my cycle detection from last year's tetris problem to avoid calculating all the asked for cycles.
+* Day 15 "Lens Library" was not all that hard: first create a neat little hash function and then use that to sort lenses into buckets and finally calculate the power of the data structure.
+My downfall was not resetting the map between test and production runs.
+This is not the first time this happened either.